 - Sensitivity to stressful situations

-Those who drink large amounts of alcohol or do it frequently build up a tolerance to their substance.
-They require more alcohol to feel the same effects, and in turn, can consume more alcohol without it seeming to affect them.
+Those who drink large amounts of alcohol, or do so frequently, build up a tolerance to the substance.
+This means they require more alcohol to feel the same effects and have to consume more of the drug to experience them.
+This can quickly spiral into a life-threatening addiction.

-Both binge drinkers and daily drinkers can be considered to have an alcohol use disorder.
-Many different types of drinkers can experience withdrawal symptoms if they stop drinking, although this is less common among binge drinkers who go days or weeks between binges.
-Binge drinkers become used to the hangovers and the day-after-drinking feeling.
-Daily drinkers, on the other hand, become uncomfortable within the first 8 to 12 hours of stopping drinking, which is usually enough to make them start drinking again.
+Many different types of drinkers can experience alcohol withdrawal symptoms if they stop drinking.
+However, this is less common among binge drinkers who go days or weeks between binges.
+Binge drinkers often become used to the hangovers and the day-after-drinking feeling.
+Daily drinkers, on the other hand, usually become uncomfortable within the first 8 to 12 hours of stopping drinking.
+This can make relapse more likely.

 - Anxiety